-People First and its struggle for power
+People First and its struggle for independence

 When marginalised groups try to gain a voice there will always be opposition from those who have power over them.

-In 1993 people with an intellectual (learning) disability from all around New Zealand came together for a conference in Rotorua, New Zealand.
+In 1993 people with an intellectual (learning) disability from all around Aotearoa New Zealand came together for a conference in Rotorua, New Zealand.
 This was the first time they had a conference of their own, not organised by a service provider.